Kenneth O'Connor: Colonial Legal Service

-In 1943, having joined the Colonial Legal Service, O'Connor was appointed Attorney General of Nyasaland.
-After the war he returned to Singapore to reconstruct the legal practice of Drew & Napier.
-In 1946, he was appointed Attorney General of the Malayan Union and in 1948, Attorney General of Kenya.
-In 1951, O'Connor was appointed Chief Justice of Jamaica in which position he served until 1954.
+O'Connor joined the Colonial Legal Service and in 1943 was appointed as Attorney General of Nyasaland, a British protectorate in Africa.
+After the war ended in 1945, he returned to Singapore to reconstruct the legal practice of Drew & Napier.
+In 1946, he was appointed as Attorney General of the Malayan Union, and in 1948 as Attorney General of Kenya, travelling by sea from Singapore via London, with his wife and one young son.
+In Kenya in 1950, he was appointed a King's Counsel.
+In 1951, O'Connor took up the post of Chief Justice of Jamaica, in which position he served until 1954.
 He was knighted in 1952.

 In 1954, he was recalled to Kenya as Chief Justice, serving until 1957.
 During his time as Chief Justice of Kenya, the Mau Mau Uprising was at its peak.
 O'Connor was the senior presiding judge in many Mau Mau trials, the most notable being that of Dedan Kimathi, whom O'Connor sentenced to death in 1957.
 O'Connor finished his legal career as President of the Court of Appeal for Eastern Africa from 1957 to 1962, with jurisdiction over Kenya, Uganda and Tanganyika.

-Later life
+Personal life

-Following independence, Sir Kenneth and Lady O'Connor retired to their house, Buckland Court, in Surrey, England in 1962.
-Sir Kenneth died on 13 January 1985, aged 88.
+In Singapore, O'Connor met Margaret Helen Wise, the eldest daughter of Percy Furlong Wise MBE.
+They were married at Eton, Buckinghamshire, in 1928 and had two sons, Anthony, born in 1933, and Hugh, born in 1940.
+His father-in-law was the manager of the Kepayang Estate, a rubber plantation in Malaya, and retired to Devon, England, in 1930, dying there in November 1940.

+With the approaching independence of the British possessions in East Africa, in 1962 O'Connor and his wife retired to Buckland Court, at Buckland, Surrey, England, the home of a friend from Kenya, Sir Arthur Hope-Jones.

+In April 1965, the O'Connors' son Hugh was married in Poole, Dorset.

+O'Connor's sister Dorothy died unmarried in Surrey in 1969.
+He died in Westfield Close, Wimborne, Dorset, on 13 January 1985, aged 88 and his widow in Dorset in February 1989, aged 84.